vectordotdev/timber-ruby/README.md

 ---

-Timber is a fully-managed, end-to-end, *structured* logging strategy.
-It pairs a modern beautiful console with libraries that automatically structure your logs, allowing you to realize [the benefits of structured logging]() without the lengthy setup and overhead.
+Timber is a complete, fully-managed, *structured* logging system that you can setup in minutes, not days.
+It pairs libraries that automatically structure your logs (like this one), with a [beautiful modern console]() designed specifically for this data.

 To learn more, checkout out [timber.io](https://timber.io) or the ["why we started Timber"](http://moss-ibex2.cloudvent.net/blog/why-were-building-timber/)